browserengineering/book/book/intro.md

 control][inversion], [constraint programming][constraints], and
 [declarative programming][declarative].
 The web _inverts control_, with an
-intermediary---the browser---handling most of the rendering, and the web developer specifying rendering parameters and content to this intermediary.
+intermediary---the browser---handling most of the rendering, and the web developer specifying rendering parameters and contents to this intermediary.
 [^forms] Further, these parameters usually take the form of _constraints_ between the relative sizes and positions of on-screen elements instead of specifying their values directly;[^constraints] the browser solves the